abcdabcd987/distributed-consensus-simulator/docs/report.rst

 Mission
 =======

-Implementation of a distributed consensus protocol in the sleeply model for pedagogical use.
-In the sleepy consensus protocol, we adopt a leader election to refrain from the computing resources’ waste of the core idea behind Nakamoto’s blockchian protocol“proofs-of-work”, with static corruption and sychronized clocks.
-The *Adversary* could control all corrputed nodes and have the ability to delay messages up to :math:`\Delta` time.
+In this project, we implemented of a distributed consensus protocol in the sleepy model for pedagogical use.
+In the sleepy consensus protocol, we adopt a leader election to refrain from the computing resources’ waste of the core idea behind Nakamoto’s blockchain protocol“proofs-of-work”, with static corruption and synchronized clocks.
+The *Adversary* could control all corrupted nodes and have the ability to delay messages up to :math:`\Delta` time.
 The corrupted nodes hack the blockchain network with selfish mining and consistency attack.
-Finally we will see that without the majority of the honest nodes, the properties\ *consistency* and *quality* of the blockchain can’t be guaranteed.
+Finally, we will see that without the majority of the honest nodes, the properties\ *consistency* and *quality* of the blockchain can’t be guaranteed.